ultraviolentorange/alan/README.md

 ```shell
 --T (--type) <method>
 ```
-* Specify how many of the best candidates you want <b>alan</b> to display.
+* Specify how many of the best candidates you want to be displayed.
 Default is 100.
 ```shell
 --N (--top) <top>
 ```